navicore/beforeAndAfter/README.md

 Todo:
 -----
-I stopped coding ad the 'pencils down' time at the hackathon and don't intend to do any more but if I did continue I'd add the following features:
+I stopped coding at the 'pencils down' time at the hackathon and don't intend to do any more but if I did continue I'd add the following features:

 1. Inspect the image area the text is targetted and make the text color contrast.
 IE white on black and black on white.